naisha-weewoo/NESA_Course_Specifications_Linear_Regression/README.md

 ### Deploying a Model

 9. The [Export Import Demonstration](/3.Operations/3.1.Deploy_Model/3.1.1.export_import_course_specification.ipynb) of the course specifications exports the model so a separate Python implementation can use it to make predictions.
 The demonstration also includes how to save a Matplotlib image so it can be used in a UI.

-   > [!Note]
-   > There are some variations from the NESA course specifications to address syntax errors, missing methods and readability.

 ## Metalanguage